 Leucospermum patersonii is restricted to alkaline soils on limestone outcrops along the coast between Kleinmond and Cape Agulhas in South Africa.
 It was a plant first collected in the late 1600s but misidentified until recollected by a Mr. William Hugh Paterson (1873-1963), a schoolteacher, amateur botanist and mayor of Hermanus and then was described by the South African botanist Edwin Percy Phillips in 1928.
 This selection with long stems and showy large flowers for cut flower this purpose was made by Gary Brothers at Brothers Brothers Inc. cut flower company in Watsonville that operated from 1980 until 1998.

-The information about Leucospermum pattersonii 'Brothers' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Leucospermum pattersonii 'Brothers' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.